loftwah/linux-for-pirates/README.md

 Request data: cURL allow ye to specify data to be sent with yer request, such as form data or a JSON payload.
 Ye can use the -d option to specify the data ye be sending.

+> Note: If ye be sending JSON data, ye should use the `--data-raw` option instead of the `-d` option.
+The `-d` option will escape the JSON payload, which will cause the request to fail.

+Response headers: cURL allow ye to view the response headers that be returned with yer request.
+Ye can use the `-i` option to view the response headers.

+Response body: cURL allow ye to view the response body that be returned with yer request.
+Ye can use the `-o` option to save the response body to a file, or ye can use the `-O` option to save the response body to a file with the same name as the file on the server.

+I hope this helps you understand how cURL works and how a pirate might use it to make HTTP requests.
+Arrr!

+> Note: if ye ever get stuck use `curl cht.sh/:help` to get help

 ### Vim

 Vim be a text editor that be widely used by developers and systems administrators for editing files in the command line.
 It be a powerful tool that be highly customizable, and it be known for its steep learning curve.
 Here be some things ye should know to use Vim effectively: